edking21/AngularAssetManager-GitHub-Demo/README.md

 Uses a reactive approach by issuing the Common Pattern with an Async Pipe to populate the main grid of assets.

-## Mean Stack
+## MEAN

+* MEAN is a (MongoDB, Express.js, AngularJS (or Angular), and Node.js) open-source JavaScript software stack for building dynamic web sites and web applications.

-* Uses the Mean Stack to allow CRUD access to a MongoDB Atlas server.
+* MEAN is used to allow CRUD access to test data in a MongoDB database.
-  M - MongoDB
-  E - Express
-  A - Angular
-  N - Node

 ## Animations